Carjacking of Christchurch grandmother caught on camera

 He appeared in the district court on Wednesday and was bailed on strict conditions.

-Detective Sergeant Grainger said inquiries are continuing to locate his co-offender and further charges will be laid.
+Grainger said inquiries were continuing to locate his co-offender and further charges would be laid.

 So far five victims have come forward and made complaints about incidents on Monday, which police believe may be related to the two men.